 - 1 tsp salt

-Place the meat in a bowl, add the ground spices, the paste and the turmeric.
+- Place the meat in a bowl, then add the ground spices, the paste and the turmeric.
 Mix well, massaging the marinade into the meat.
 Cover and allow to marinate overnight.

-Heat oil over medium heat in a pot.
-Add the sliced onion, sprinkle with the salt and fry for about five minutes, or until the onions turn a deep golden brown.
+- Heat oil over medium heat in a pan.
+Add the sliced onion, sprinkle with the salt and fry for about ten minutes, or until the onions turn a golden brown.
 Be careful not to burn the onions.

-Add the meat with the marinade and any juices to the pot.
+- Add the meat with the marinade and any juices to the pan.
 Mix well and fry for five minutes or until meat is browned all over.

-Add 100ml water, mix well and cover the pot.
-Cook on a low heat for 20 minutes, or until the water and any moisture released by the meat has dried out.
+- Add 100ml water, mix well and cover the pan.
+Cook on low heat for 20 minutes, or until the water and any moisture released by the meat has dried out.

-Remove the lid, increase heat to medium and start to fry the meat, stirring frequently.
-To avoid burning, add 50ml water and mix well.
-Fry the meat for 30 minutes, or until well-cooked and browned.
+- Remove the lid, increase heat to medium and start to fry the meat, stirring frequently.
+To avoid burning as it dries, add 50ml water and mix well.
+Fry the meat, stirring often, for 30 minutes, or until well-cooked and browned.
 Add more water, in 50ml amounts, as required, without making the dish too liquid.
 The dish should look dark and be quite dry by this stage.

 - Make sure the beef is in big pieces.
 You want something large enough to stand up to long cooking.